github/docs/content/osmand/troubleshooting/track-recording-issues.md

 ## OsmAnd 3.9 - Google Play Services (Altitude issues)
+Since OsmAnd 3.9 Google Play has changed their policy and in order to comply, OsmAnd had to use Google Play Services to obtain locations while running in background (as a foreground service by Android terminology - notification is always visible).
+Note: this change didn't affect Nightly, F-Droid, Huawei, Amazon builds.
-Here is a (Github issue related to altitude problems)[https://github.com/osmandapp/OsmAnd/issues/10864].
+We've discovered that after that change there is a problem of recording altitude (Github issue related to altitude problems)[https://github.com/osmandapp/OsmAnd/issues/10864], looks like Google Play Services very aggressively interpolate altitude and leads to a problem.

+So far during our tests, we've noticed that **Android 11 doesn't have issue** recording altitude, but **Android 10 does have that issue**.

+**Workaround**:  Use Nightly, F-Droid, Huawei, Amazon builds and switch from Google Play version.

-## OsmAnd 3.9 Changes - GPS wakeup (2020/12)
+## OsmAnd 3.9 - GPS wakeup (2020/12)
 Subsequent statements (B) and (C) are now outdated, GPS Wake-Up has been removed from our code (commit [Drop waking navigation service on alarm](https://github.com/osmandapp/OsmAnd/commit/950a9cc8f8660b3f3d750391ddc1429d5dc38b34)).
 The changes are related to new Google Play restrictions on Background location access: Since OsmAnd doesn't want to access any location in background and doesn't need that permission, we were forced to delete that doze method anyway.
 Track recording will keep GPX on continuously via an Android foreground service.